CtadharaMidori/guides/jean.md

 Fires off a Shower of arrows, dealing AoE Pyro DMG in a Burst.

-* Does 18 hits over 2 seconds dead center 12 hits in a small area and 4 hits that cover the entire marker.
+* Does 18 waves total over 2 seconds in the center of the Aoe.
+* 12 of the waves cover approximately a circle half the size of the marker.
+* 4 waves cover the entire marker.
-* Each wave has a separeate icd on Pyro applicaton.
+* Each wave has a separate icd on Pyro applicaton.

 | Effect | Talent 6% |
 | :--- | :--- |